alinush/alinush.github.io/_posts/2025-08-25-on-the-moral-character-of-cryptographic-work.md

 At the time, I am a graduate student, desperately trying to find my way as a researcher.

 Rogaway's paper grounds me.
-It gives me some much-needed reassurance that it is **good** to explore what I thought could be an important tool in the fight against mass surveillance: secure public key distribution for end-to-end encrypted email and messaging.
+It gives me some much-needed reassurance that it is **good** to explore what I thought could be an important tool in the fight against mass surveillance: secure public key distribution (PKD) for end-to-end encrypted email and messaging.

-So, I start learning a lot about Bitcoin and cryptographic accumulators and end up making some _practical_[^TD17] and some _academic_[^TBPplus19] progress on the problem.
+So, I start learning a lot about Bitcoin and cryptographic accumulators and end up making some _practical_[^TD17] and some _academic_[^TBPplus19] progress on the PKD problem.
 Then, I become a full-time researcher at VMware Research and get wonderfully-distracted by the joys of solving cryptographic puzzles.

 Ten years later, I am reminded of his paper and I feel compelled to re-read it.